Flank/flank-dashboard/metrics/web/docs/features/builds_aggregation/01_builds_aggregation_design.md

 ### Domain layer

-The domain layer should provide an interface for the `FirestoreBuildDayRepository` we need to interact with the `Firestore database`.
+The domain layer should provide an interface for the `FirestoreBuildDayRepository` to interact with the `Firestore database`.
 Also, the layer provides a usecase required to interact with the repository, and entity for the `Builds Aggregation` feature.
 Thus, the following list of classes should be implemented to fit the feature requirements:

 - Implement the `BuildDayRepository` interface with appropriate methods.
 - Add the `BuildDay` entity with fields that come from a remote API.